Bren light machine gun: World War II

 Although they were generally well-liked, the high cost of £40 each gun was an issue for the British Army leadership.
-This became a greater issue when it was discovered that only 2,300 of the 30,000 Bren guns issued to the British Expeditionary Force came back to Britain after the defeat of France.
+This became a greater issue when it was discovered that only 2,300 of the 30,000 Bren guns issued to the British Expeditionary Force came back to the United Kingdom after the defeat of France.
 As the result, cost savings and increased rate of production became two main goals for subsequent variant designs.
 The Bren Mk II design simplified production by replacing the drum rear sight with a ladder design, making the bipod legs non-adjustable, simplifying the gun butt, reducing the use of stainless steel, among other steps that reduced the cost by 20% to 25%; Mk II was approved in September 1940 and entered production in 1941.
 While the Bren Mk III design also aimed at reducing cost, it also had the concurrent goal of being lightened for jungle warfare; the final product weighed 19 lb 5 oz, 3 pounds lighter than the original Bren Mk I design; it was standardised in July 1944 and saw a production of 57,600.
 Also standardised in July 1944 was the Bren Mk IV, which was further lightened to 19 lb 2 oz; however, it did not enter production until July 1945, and only 250 were built before the end of the war.
 While Enfield was able to produce only 400 Bren Mk I guns each month, with the various simplification efforts production numbers rose to 1,000 guns per week by 1943.
-Among the variant designs were two speciality prototypes that never entered production: The belt-fed Taden gun for stationary defence use, and the ultra-simplified Besal gun to be produced in case a German invasion of Britain actually took place (which would hinder British production efforts).
 Later designs of production Bren guns featured chrome-lined barrels that offered less resistance, preventing overheating and reducing the need for quick changes of barrels.